-Macquarie continues to monitor the global progress toward the enactment of the Organization of Economic Cooperation and Development's Inclusive Framework's ("BEPS IF") model rules on a global minimum tax ("Pillar" 2").
-Pillar 2 sets out global minimum tax rules designed to ensure that large multinational businesses pay a minimum effective rate of tax of 15% on Global Anti-Base Erosion Rules (GloBE) income on a jurisdictional basis.
-Certain jurisdictions in which Macquarie operates have started to enact these rules with operational effect for accounting periods beginning on or after 1 January 2024.
-Further information around Macquarie's Pillar 2 project and the expected impact of these changes can be found in Note 1 (iv) of the Financial Report.
+Macquarie continues to monitor the global progress toward the enactment of the Organization of Economic Cooperation and Development's Inclusive Framework's model rules on a global minimum tax (Pillar 2).
+Pillar 2 sets out global minimum tax rules designed to ensure that large multinational businesses pay a minimum effective rate of tax of 15% on a jurisdictional basis.
+Certain jurisdictions in which Macquarie operates have enacted these rules with operational effect for accounting periods beginning on or after 1 January 2024.
+Further information around Macquarie's Pillar 2 project and the impact of these changes can be found in Note 1 (iv) and Note 4 of the Financial Report.